Join us this year on November 15th for the 2018 Give Redding Event!

 Give Redding benefits One Safe Place along with other local non-profits who serve those in need in the North State.
 In the span of a few short hours, there are enough donations collected to take care of the needs of One Safe Place through the holidays and beyond.

-This couldn’t have happened with the support of the over 50 businesses that held Give Redding drives for the month leading up to finale and the hundreds of community members who brought by donations.
+This couldn’t happen with out the support of the over 50 businesses that hold Give Redding drives for the month leading up to the finale and the hundreds of community members who bring donations.

 Our residence is designed with an open-concept floor plan to promote community.
 The facility also includes 13 individual family rooms to accommodate approximately 50 people total.
 Along with beds and optional cribs, each room is outfitted with individually controlled HVAC, a private bathroom, and windows for natural light.
 An ADA-compliant room and bathroom for additional occupants with special needs or for larger families is also included.
 Residents of Shasta County who are victims of domestic and/or sexual abuse identified in imminent danger or who would be homeless without our services are eligible to stay in the residence.
 Clients stay FREE of charge and are tasked with assisting in daily “Life Skills” including chores to keep the house clean and cooking meals.